Midwexican

 Because I'm dedicated to finding new and creative ways to get more porchetta-seasoned goodness in my life.
 And what better way than through crunchy oven-baked pepitas!

 My friends concurred.
 I made a double batch the other day, sealed them in a sandwich bag, and let them hang out on the counter.
-I knew they would be curious... one friend was like, ‘What’s in here?’
-After explaining she was like, ‘You so FAN-cy!’ and ‘Can you adopt me?’
-And the other friend curiously handled the bag, opened it, took a big whiff, gave ‘em a try, and said ‘Holy shit, these are f@#%in’ good!’
+I knew they would be curious... one friend was like, 'What's in here?'
+After explaining, she was like, 'You so FAN-cy!' and 'Can you adopt me?'
+And my other friend curiously handled the bag, opened it, took a big whiff, gave 'em a try, and said 'Holy shit, these are f@#%in' good!'

-So.
-If you want to impress your friends with your creative culinary snacking prowess, make these porchetta seasoned roasted pepitas.
+So, if you want to impress your friends with your creative culinary snacking prowess, make these porchetta-seasoned roasted pepitas.

 Jump to:

-• How to Make Roasted Pepitas - Directions
+• How to Make Roasted Pepitas

 • Top Tips for Seasoned Roasted Pepitas

-• Roasted Pepitas
+• Baked Pepitas Recipe FAQs

-Crunchy Porchetta Seasoned Oven Roasted Pepitas
+• Oven Roasted Pepitas (Pumpkin Seeds)

 You only need a few ingredients for this roasted pepita recipe.

-How to Make Roasted Pepitas - Directions
+How to Make Roasted Pepitas

+1. Step 1.
+Add the porchetta seasoning to a mortar and pestle or spice grinder.
 Grind until you achieve a fine powder.
 The goal is to grind down the bigger spices like the rosemary and fennel so they stick to the pepitas.

 Top Tips for Seasoned Roasted Pepitas